To understand pain properly we must remember that it’s a process built into our bodies to protect us.

-- Take some action in your life to try and reduce your stresses.
+- Take some action in your life to try and reduce your stress.
 Schedule more time to be with people whose company you enjoy and who understand your issue.

 - Exercise regularly and gently.
-Most body related issues, including pain, get better over time if you get fitter, even just a little bit.
+Most body-related issues, including pain, get better over time if you get fitter, even just a little bit.
 Don’t overdo it.
-If you need help, an exercise physiologist is a great person to seek out.
-They can help instruct you and progress exercises if you are in the dark about what to do.
+If you need help, an exercise physiologist can help instruct you and progress exercises if you are in the dark about what to do.

 - Minimise harm!
 If you know certain things make your pain worse, you must reduce your exposure to them.
 This can seem harder than it really is.
 For example, lots of our patients say when they sit, their back pain is worse, but they have to sit for work.
 So try timing how long you can sit for before it gets painful.
 Then set an alarm for that length of time over the entire day.
-Every time that alarm goes off you should be out of the chair and doing some walking, or stretching or something else.
+Every time that alarm goes off you should be out of the chair and doing some walking or stretching.

 - Take action now, we’re here to help!